Undergraduate Summer Research Awards (USRA) - NSERC

 • Students are not permitted to take courses during working hours throughout the term of their award.

-Process: Complete the Department of Biology Internal Application Form.
-Departmental Guidelines for nominations can be found here.
-You are welcome to discuss possible opportunities for supervision of summer research projects with Biology faculty members ahead of time and you should be aware that faculty members are under no obligation to make any promises to students until students have been nominated (nominations will be sent out on or about Feb 16th).
-Do not fill out the official NSERC application form until you are asked to complete it (you will only be asked if your application is successful - nominations will be made on or about Feb.
-16th).
+Process: The selection process normally involves a combination of cumulative GPA for completed courses and a research interest statement (responses to four career-oriented questions).
+The 2019 process is now open to receive applications.
+Part 1 of the Internal Application Form is to be submitted by 3:00 pm, January 18, 2019.
+In the meantime, you are welcome to discuss possible opportunities for supervision of summer research projects with Biology faculty members ahead of time and you should be aware that faculty members are under no obligation to make any promises to students until students have been nominated.
+Do not fill out the official NSERC application form until you are asked to complete it (you will only be asked if your application is successful - nominations will be made early to mid-February.
 You will find a listing of biology faculty and their research interests at https://biology.queensu.ca/people/department/professors/

 Supervisor Eligibility: The holder of a USRA must normally be supervised by a biology faculty member who holds an NSERC grant, either at the time of application or when the student holds the award.

 • Must be a Canadian citizen or permanent resident of Canada;

 • Must be registered in a honours degree program in BIOL at the time of application and must be in at least year 2 of study;

 • Must have obtained at least a cumulative GPA of 3.3 for completed courses.

 • If you are registered in health sciences (M.D., D.D.S., and B.Sc.N.) or have a higher degree in the natural sciences or engineering you are NOT eligible.
 Graduating BIOL students are eligible providing they have not started a program of graduate studies.